-Updating your home’s heating system can seem a daunting and possibly expensive prospect, but it presents a good opportunity to improve your home’s eco-friendly credentials and cut the cost of your future fuel bills.
-Having a properly heated and insulated home can also prevent issues like damp and rot, as well as making it a comfortable place to live.
-If you’re looking to renovate an old house, or are looking to update your current house, it is worth investing in a new heating system.
+Updating the heating system can seem a daunting and possibly expensive prospect, but it presents a good opportunity to improve your home’s energy efficiency and cut the cost of fuel bills.
+As well as making a more comfortable place to live, having a properly heated and insulated home can help prevent damp and rot.
+If you are fully renovating an old house, it is worth going back to basics and investing in a completely new system.

 Click on the contents below to find what you are looking for.

 Heat options for period homes

 If your central heating and hot-water system is more than 10 years old, then the boiler, radiators and even the pipework may not be performing to their full potential and might be unsuitable for the needs of both your lifestyle and the building.
 Alterations or additions to the system over the years may not have helped and, if you are planning a major renovation or an extension, it is almost certainly time for a rethink.

 Most systems have a boiler or sometimes a stove at their heart, although eco options, including solar thermal panels and ground- or air-source heat pumps, are increasingly common, and can be integrated sensitively into a period home.

 Pipes, cylinders and radiators store and distribute the heat, while control systems ensure all the other elements work together effectively, regulating temperature levels to maintain comfort and efficiency.

 Your boiler accounts for about 60 per cent of your home’s total energy spend, so ensuring it is right for your needs is vital.
 There are three basic types of heating system:

 • conventional open-vented gravity-fed, with tanks in the loft